swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 a Swift Testing test case, or a Swift Testing expectation in an XCTest test case.

-In the example above, `assertUnique()` wraps [`XCTAssertEqual()`](https://developer.apple.com/documentation/xctest/xctassertequal(_:_:_:file:line:)).
+In the example above, `assertUnique` wraps [`XCTAssertEqual()`](https://developer.apple.com/documentation/xctest/xctassertequal(_:_:_:file:line:)).
-It creates a "cross-library issue from XCTest" when called in the `Duplicate elements` Swift Testing test case.
+So, calling `assertUnique` in the `Duplicate elements` Swift Testing test case creates a _cross-library issue from XCTest_.

 ### Select an interoperability mode